7 highlights from the Kobe Bryant, Gianna memorial

 Lakers GM: Kobe was 'heroic' until the end

-Rob Pelinka, the current general manager of the Lakers and one of Kobe's best friends, recalled that one of Kobe's final acts before his tragic death in a helicopter crash last month was characteristically selfless.
+Rob Pelinka, the general manager of the Lakers and one of Kobe's best friends, recalled that one of Kobe's final acts before his tragic death was characteristically selfless.

 Kobe, he recalled, sent him a text, asking him to put him in touch with a baseball agent who might be able to help the daughter of fellow crash victim John Altobelli.